 Angioedema causes

-Angioedema is most commonly caused by an allergic reaction, although medications, genetics, and other immune system disorders may also cause the condition.
+Angioedema, a form of swelling in the deep layers of the skin or mucous membranes, is most commonly caused by an allergic reaction.
+However, medications, genetics, and other health conditions may also cause it.

 Common causes of angioedema

-Angioedema most commonly occurs due to allergic reactions, or as a side effect of certain medications.
+While there are several possible causes of angioedema, the swelling disorder most commonly occurs due to allergic reactions or as a side effect of certain medications.

 Allergies